MlusicOfficial/MLusic-UI/README.md

 ## About

-This project is designed to serve a UI for our music searching app!
+Serves a UI for our music app!

 ## Getting Started

+Make sure that `npm` is installed on your system.
+On a debian machine you can run `sudo apt install npm`.

+With `npm` installed, run `./init.sh` in the project's root directory.
+This should install any required packages.

-To deploy the server, run a gradle task.
+To start the server, run `npm start` in the project's root directory.